Josh Smith Preview, Player Props: Rangers vs. Athletics

-Josh Smith, with a slugging percentage of .200 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Oakland Athletics, with Paul Blackburn on the mound, September 8 at 8:05 PM ET.
+Josh Smith, with a slugging percentage of .167 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Oakland Athletics, with Sean Newcomb on the mound, September 9 at 7:05 PM ET.

 Josh Smith Game Info & Props vs. the Athletics